KiLJ4EdeN/COVID_WEB/README.md

 ## Additional utils
-### these let you see the classification metrics, or get new parameters with bayesian optimization.
+### These let you see the classification metrics, or get new parameters with bayesian optimization.
 ```bash
 python3 run_bayesian_optimization.py
 python3 evaluate_model.py